Astronomy in the City

 The University of Birmingham Observatory team invite you to attend our programme of free public events, "Astronomy in the City".
 Journey with us from star gazing all the way to exploring the night sky with our powerful new telescope.
 Along the way, members of the University's AstroSoc, the Birmingham Astronomical Society (BAS) and the Knowle Astronomical Society will show you how to use their portable telescopes.
 Tours of our Observatory, including observing with our research telescope will also be offered.
 Our experts will be on hand to answer your questions throughout the evening, and in a special "Ask the Expert" session.
 The event starts in the Poynting Building on our Edgbaston campus, within easy reach of local transport links.
 We can accommodate small groups of upto 8 visitors at a time at our Observatory.
 We will therefore operate a ballot system on the night, with a likely maximum of 40 people able to visit the Observatory.

-Information about what you can see in the March night sky presented on February 26th is available here.
+Information about what you can see in the May night sky is available here.

 All visitors are welcome to join members of AstroSoc and BAS to observe with their portable telescopes from Chancellor's Court in the heart of our Edgbaston campus from 7:15pm.